HamedHaddadi/readet/README.md

 # readet
 🚧 _until I prepare a more comprehensive documentation, use this readme to work with package_ </br>
 ⚠️ If you run this package on a Windows machine, make sure you define the paths to files accordingly. </br>
+⚠️ this documentation explains how to use the functionalities using a minimal set of inputs and using default arguments.
+But you can control parameters if you want.
+I will add the details in the documentation soon.

 readet is a package developed using _LangChain_ for perusing scientific and technical literature.
 But all tools are applicable to any context. </br>
 Eventhough several functionalities are included in this package, such as multi-agent systems, these modules are used more frequently: </br>